-- Optional: Choose Save and add the file name.
-This tutorial uses preconfigured data visualizations, so you can’t save the file for this tutorial.
+- Choose Save and add the file name.

 Connecting visualizations in a single dashboard

-Follow these steps to connect your visualizations in a single dashboard:
+To connect your visualizations in a single dashboard, follow these steps:

-- In the Dashboards console, choose Dashboard > Create dashboard.
+- In the Dashboards console, choose Dashboard and then Create dashboard.

 - Choose Add an existing and then select the data you want to add.